Architecture of Tamil Nadu: Kallalagar temple

+Srivilliputhur Andal Temple

+The Srivilliputhur Andal Temple in Srivilliputhur, a town in the Virudhunagar district, located 80 km from Madurai, is dedicated to the Hindu god Vishnu.
+Constructed in the Dravidian style, the temple is glorified in the Nalayira Divya Prabandham, the early medieval Tamil canon of the Alvar saints from the 6th–9th centuries CE.
+It is one of the 108 Divya Desams dedicated to Vishnu, who is worshipped as Vatapatrasayi and his consort Lakshmi as Andal.
+It is believed to be the birthplace of two of the Alvars, namely Periyalvar and his foster-daughter, Andal.

+The history of Srivilliputhur centres around the Srivilliputhur Andal Temple, dedicated to Andal.
+It is argued that the temple of Vatapatrasayi is present from the 5th century, but there are epigraphic records are available only from the 9th century CE.
+The view that the Andal temple was built during the 14th century is highly debated.
+The temple has inscriptions from Chola, Pandya and Vijayanagar Nayakkar Kings, spanning across various centuries from the 10th to 16th centuries.
+As per some accounts, the original structure was constructed by Tribuvana Chakravarthy Konerinmai Kondan Kulasekaran and the Andal temple and 194 ft Rajagopura was built by Barathi Rayar of Vijayanagar king.

 Kalugumalai temples of Pandyas

-The temples in Kalugumalai, a rocky hill in Thoothukudi district in southern Tamil Nadu.
+The temples in Kalugumalai, are located on a rocky hill in the Thoothukudi district.
 Kalugumalai houses the 8th century Jain Beds, Vettuvan Koil and Kalugasalamoorthy Temple, a Murugan temple at the foothills.
 The rock-cut temples, sculptures and the carvings are exemplary of early Pandyan architecture.
 The Jain beds are dedicated to the Jain and Hindu religious figures.
-Constructed in rock cut style, the unfinished temple was built during the reign of Pandyan king Parantaka Nedunjadaiya (768-800 CE).
+Constructed in rock cut style, the unfinished temple was built during the reign of Pandyan king Parantaka Nedunjadaiya (768–800 CE).

 There are approximately 150 niches in the bed, that includes images of Gomateshwara, Parshvanatha and other Tirthankaras of the Jainism.